Causal Inference in Randomized Trials with Partial Clustering: Methods

-We now modify the above data generating process to reflect (i) selecting all $N_T$ initially independent participants for inclusion in the trial; (ii) creating $J$ clusters as function of the baseline covariates of all participants; (iii) randomizing the study conditions to the resulting clusters; and (iv) measuring outcomes on participants.
-We use $k$ to index the $K$ intervention clusters and $l$ to index the $L$ control clusters.
-By design, we have $K+L=J$ clusters.
+We now consider a design resulting in partial clustering: participants are put into clusters; the clusters are randomized, participants in intervention clusters receive a group-based intervention, while participants in the control arm continue independently with standard practice (i.e., without an intervention).
+For this design, we modify the above causal model to reflect (i) selecting all $N_T$ initially independent participants for inclusion in the trial; (ii) creating $J$ clusters as function of the baseline covariates of all participants; (iii) randomizing the study conditions to the resulting clusters; and (iv) measuring outcomes on participants.
 The data generating process for this CRT design can be represented by a single draw from the following NPSEM:

 where the unmeasured factors contributing to the covariates $U_{W_{i\cdot}}$ and outcome $U_{Y_{i\cdot}}$ are likely correlated within a participant, but independent from the unmeasured factors contributing to the cluster-level treatment assignment $U_{A_j}$.
 This causal model encodes that the baseline covariates of each participant are independently generated by some common function $f_W$.
-Additionally, this causal model reflects that by creating the clusters, treatment assignment vector $\textbf{A}^J=(A_j: j=1, \ldots J$) is a function of the covariates of all participants $\textbf{W}^J=(\textbf{W}_j:j =1,\ldots, J)$.
-As before, the outcomes in intervention clusters are correlated; they may depend on the characteristics of their cluster members ($\mathbf{W}_k)$, the shared exposure ($A_k=1$), as well as the joint error term ($U_{\textbf{Y}_k}$).
-In contrast, the outcomes in control clusters are effectively independent.
-Specifically, the outcome for participant $i$ in control cluster $l$ \emph{only} depends on their baseline covariates $W_{il}$, exposure $A_l=0$, and their specific unmeasured factors $U_{Y_{il}}$.
+Additionally, this causal model reflects that by creating the clusters, treatment assignment vector $\textbf{A}^J$ is a function of the covariates of all participants $\textbf{W}^J$.
+As before, the outcomes in the $K$ intervention clusters are correlated; they may depend on the characteristics of their cluster members ($\mathbf{W}_k)$, the shared exposure ($A_k=1$), as well as the joint error term ($U_{\textbf{Y}_k}$).
+In contrast, the outcomes in the $L$ control clusters are effectively independent.
+Specifically, $Y_{il}$, the outcome for participant $i$ in control cluster $l$ \emph{only} depends on their baseline covariates $W_{il}$, exposure $A_l=0$, and their specific unmeasured factors $U_{Y_{il}}$.

-This causal model translates into the following set of conditional independence assumptions on the joint distribution of the observed data:
+This causal model translates into the following set of assumptions on the joint distribution of the observed data: